Lewis Wolff: Career

 In 1958, Wolff took a job as a real estate appraiser in St. Louis.
 In 1961, his company sent him to Los Angeles to open a regional office and in 1963, he co-founded a real estate consulting firm.
 In the 1960s, he was very successful developing the booming San Jose market and earned a solid reputation in the industry.
 In the 1970s, he accepted a position with 20th Century Fox tasked with managing its worldwide real estate investments.
-Wolff's approach was to find partners willing to fund the majority of the investment and take a more passive role, which would allow Wolff to directly manage the investment himself.
+Wolff's approach was to find partners willing to fund the majority of the investment then take a more passive role, which would allow Wolff to directly manage the investment himself.

 In 1994, Wolff founded Maritz, Wolff & Co with Philip Maritz in St. Louis, Missouri.
-The company owned interest in eighteen hotel and resort properties around the world, including the Fairmont San Jose Hotel, the Fairmont San Francisco, the Carlyle Hotel, the Four Seasons Hotel Nevis, the Four Seasons Hotel Toronto, and the Park Hyatt Sydney.
+The company owned interest in eighteen hotel and resort properties around the world, including the Fairmont San Jose Hotel, the Fairmont San Francisco, the Carlyle Hotel in New York, the Four Seasons Hotel Nevis, the Four Seasons Hotel Toronto, and the Park Hyatt Sydney.
 In 2011 Wolff and his partner, Philip Maritz, orchestrated the $800 million sale of five hotels, including The Carlyle and the Rosewood Management Company to New World, a Hong Kong-based real estate and hotel company.

 In the past, he has been a co-owner of the St. Louis Blues of the National Hockey League and the Golden State Warriors of the National Basketball Association.
 On April 1, 2005, Wolff and an ownership group led by The Gap heir, John J. Fisher, purchased the Oakland Athletics baseball team for $180 million from Stephen Schott and Ken Hofmann.
 In 2006, the A's ownership group purchased an option to revive the San Jose Earthquakes franchise of Major League Soccer.
 At the 2007 MLS All Star Game, it was announced that Wolff had exercised the option, and the Earthquakes began play during the 2008 MLS season.

+Oakland A's

+Wolff was the Managing Partner of the Oakland A’s from 2005 -2015.
+Wolff and his partner, John Fisher invested $100 million and assumed $80 million in debt to acquire the team.
+During Wolff’s tenure, the team reached the play-offs 40% of the time, (Wolff credits Billy Beane with the team’s performance), never had a capital call and returned $58,400,000 of the initial $100 million investment.